tanayvenkata/liars-dice/README.md

 # Liar's Dice

-A complete Liar's Dice game engine with a tournament-winning deterministic AI agent.
+A complete Liar's Dice game engine with a tournament-winning deterministic agent.

 ## Tournament Results